DTS POLICY 2000-0017

 All tests will be conducted according to rules and guidelines published by the Omnibus Transportation Employee Testing Act of 1991, Division of Human Resource Rules, and the State of Utah Drug and Alcohol Policies and Procedures.

 The Division shall test for alcohol and the following drugs: Marijuana, Cocaine, Amphetamines, Opiates, and Phencyclidine (PCP).
 The Division may choose to use a ten-panel test.
 A ten-panel test includes testing for the above drugs, and Methadone, Barbiturates, Benzodiazepines, Propoxyphen, and Methaqualone.

 A qualified Medical Review Officer (MRO) will interpret and evaluate an employee’s/applicant’s laboratory reported positive test results as well as medical history or any other relevant biomedical information.
 Prior to the MRO reporting a test as positive, the employee/applicant shall be given an opportunity to discuss the test with the MRO in a confidential setting regarding any legitimate reason for the presence of a controlled substance.
 If a legitimate explanation for the positive result is provided to the MRO, the test may be declared negative.

 Employees that are found to be in violation of this policy are subject to disciplinary action, which may result in termination.

 Appropriate disciplinary action shall be initiated against the employee consistent with state statute and DHRM rules if the employee has a confirmed positive test result.
-The Department may pursue a course of action directed at terminating the employee from state employment with assistance by the HR Office.
+The Division may pursue a course of action directed at terminating the employee from state employment with assistance by the HR Office.

-If termination is not imposed following an initial positive test result, upon receipt of a second verified positive test or a second determination that an employee uses illegal drugs and/or misuses alcohol while on duty or on state property, termination of that employee from the department shall be mandatory.
+If termination is not imposed following an initial positive test result, upon receipt of a second verified positive test or a second determination that an employee uses illegal drugs and/or misuses alcohol while on duty or on state property, termination of that employee from the Division shall be mandatory.